What is gout?

 Gout is a type of arthritis that causes pain and swelling in your joints, usually as flares that last for a week or two, and then go away.
 Gout flares often begin in your big toe or a lower limb.

-Gout happens when high levels of a substance called serum urate build up in your body.
+Gout happens when high levels of a substance called urate build up in your body over a long period of time.
 When this happens, needle-shaped crystals form in and around the joint.
 This leads to inflammation and arthritis of the joint.
 However, many people with high levels of serum urate will not develop gout.

 With early diagnosis, treatment, and lifestyle changes, gout is one of the most controllable forms of arthritis.

 - It is more common in men than in women.

 - Gout usually develops in middle age; women usually do not develop gout before menopause.

 - Less frequently, younger people develop the disease; however, if they do, the disease tends to be worse than when it develops in middle age.